Menu Content

 Nurse Practitioner Program Implemented, 1974

 In 1974, as a response to the need for primary care nurses, a Nurse Practitioner Certificate Program was implemented.
 This program was supported primarily by federal grant monies.
-Over 300 Nurse Practitioners were graduated; many of them remained at Upstate Medical University upon graduation and are still here today.
+Over 300 Nurse Practitioners were graduated; many of them remained at Upstate Medical University upon graduation.

 1984 Brings Degree program Expansion